elnull/pandoc-acronyms/tests/data/one_acronym.md

 # A sample document with one acronym

-This document contains one acronym: [!bba].
+This document contains one well-thought-out acronym: [!bba].